 How Much is My Case Worth?

-Costs of an Attorney
+Costs of a Baltimore Car Accident Attorney

 Each attorney has their own preferred method of payment.
 Because the costs involved in handling a personal injury claim can be high, some attorneys may choose to receive something on the front end of handling a case.
 Others might charge a rate for their time.

 However, many personal injury attorneys choose to be paid on a contingency fee.

 Report your injuries to your own insurance company and cooperate with them to the best of your ability.
 If they offer you an amount that you are satisfied with, then you can accept that offer.
 However, you are not required to accept an offer that doesn’t reflect your needs.
 If you are offered less than you deserve, your attorney will intervene on your behalf.

 When dealing with another person’s insurance company, the rules are very different.
 You are not obligated to speak to a representative of another insurance company.
 It is in your best interest not to make a statement or correspond with their representative.
 They could potentially use what you say to lessen an offer they make or deny payment altogether.
 Instead of corresponding with another insurance company, refer them to your attorney.